quality-sites/calculator/README.md

 # Simple Calculator

-Developer: Niyazi Niyazi
+Developer: Niyazi Niyazi\
 Version Number: 5b8d0fd276b6d288905ed2f63a934e057e8feca2

 This is a simple calculator build using react.

-To run application:
+## To run application:
-First install packages using yarn install
+First install packages using 'yarn install'\

-Type 'yarn start' in terminal, view application at http://localhost:3000
+Type 'yarn start' in terminal, view application at http://localhost:3000\

-To run tests:
+To run tests:\
 Type 'yarn test' in terminal

 ## Below is the npx create-react-app default ReadMe